usharesoft/appcenter-docs/end-user/en/source/pages/migration/scanning.rst

 	* Pre-install or post-install scripts on the system you are about to scan should only use ascii character set
 	* Custom packages on the live system to be scanned should not contain references to package dependencies as relative path.
 They should be expressed as absolute paths.
 	* If custom packages are installed using ``--nodeps`` flag, the scan process will not detect these packages.
 When carrying out white box migration, UForge AppCenter will check for these dependencies.
 If they are custom packages that are not on the live system, the generation will fail.
 Therefore, it is recommended to provide a custom repository with all the necessary custom packages.
 Otherwise, they can be added after the scan to the appliance template using the ``My software``.
-	* Image generation will fail when migrating if the source server has the same LVM volume group name as the UForge server's one.
-It will fail also if the volume group name set in the Partitioning Table is the same as the name of LVM volume group in UForge server.

 .. _migration-scan-linux: